ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

 Filling in the Panel
 --------------------
 We're going to update our panel with some very basic ROS/QT interaction.
-What we will do, roughly, is create something like a ROS node within RViz that can both subscribe and publish to ROS topics.
+What we will do, roughly, is access the ROS node from within RViz that can both subscribe and publish to ROS topics.
-We will use our subscriber to monitor an `\input` topic within ROS and print published `String` values to the screen.
+We will use our subscriber to monitor an ``/input`` topic within ROS and display the published ``String`` values in the widget.
-We use our publisher to map button presses within RViz to messages published on a ROS topic named `\output` .
+We use our publisher to map button presses within RViz to messages published on a ROS topic named ``/output`` .

 Updated Header File
 ^^^^^^^^^^^^^^^^^^^